M4tiasToreta/ProjectMLclassification/README.md

 print(sum(lista_rf)/len(lista_rf))
 ```

-Running this for each model, seeing every feature importance and extracting the worst features, I came into the conclusion that random forest was the
-better fitted to this problem with those features being the ones that got me most accurancy.
-You may notice I also added parameters to random forest,
-those are included in its library and I used them so I could have the best score possible.
+Running this for each model, checking every feature importance and extracting the worst features, I came to the conclusion that random forest was better fitted to this problem with those features being the ones that got me most accurancy.
+You may notice I also added parameters to random forest, those are included in its library and I used them so I could have the best score possible.

 ### PCA dimension decomposition